 Vesuvius looms over Naples.

 The scene on the Amalfi Coast is this: picturesque towns hang upon cliffs that overlook the sapphire water of the Mediterranean Sea.
-The villages are painted a rainbow of colors and these are punctuated by the occasional hallowed duomo.
-Italian splendor at its finest.
+The villages are painted a rainbow of colours and these are punctuated by the occasional hallowed duomo.
+Italian splendour at its finest.

 There are a lot of different places to visit and base oneself on the Amalfi Coast.
 Each one offers its own unique charm.
 Furore is known for its fjord and ornate bridge, while Maiori is famous for having the longest beach.
 The most popular villages are probably Positano and Amalfi itself.
 Visit each one and discover their inimitable qualities.